 \section{The representation theory of non-degenerate theta groups}

 Let $\K$ be a finite abelian group and assume that the characteristic of $k$ does not divide the order of $\K$.
 Let $\G$ be a non-degenerate central extension of $k^\times$ by $\K$.
-We determine the representation theory of $\G$.
+In this section we determine the representation theory of $\G$.

 Before proceeding we fix some terminology.
-A $\G$-module $(V,\rho)$ is always a finite dimensional vector space which admits a basis $\mathcal{B}$ for which there exists Laurent polynomials $F_{i,j} \in k [t,t^{-1}]$ with the property that the matrix representation of $\rho(\alpha)$, $\alpha \in k^\times$, with respect to $\mathcal{B}$ is given by evaluating $F_{i,j}$ at $\alpha$.
+A $\G$-module $(V,\rho)$ is always a finite dimensional $k$-vector space which admits a basis $\mathcal{B}$ for which there exists Laurent polynomials $F_{i,j} \in k [t,t^{-1}]$ with the property that the matrix representation of $\rho(\alpha)$, $\alpha \in k^\times$, with respect to $\mathcal{B}$ is given by evaluating $F_{i,j}$ at $\alpha$.
 We say that a $\G$-module $(V, \rho)$ is a \emph{weight $n$ $\G$-module}, for $n \in \ZZ$, if $\rho(\alpha) \cdot v = \alpha^n v$ for all $v \in V$ and all $\alpha \in k^\times$.